deadbaed/nix-supervisord/example/readme.md

 ```
 to be inside the nix shell when you are in the directory.

-You can launch the supervised processes with `supervisord`, and control with with `supervisorctl`.
-Stop everything with `supervisorctl shutdown`, and kill supervisord with `supervisord-kill`.
+You can:
+- Launch the supervised processes with `supervisord`
+- Manage everything  with `supervisorctl`
+- Kill supervisord with `supervisord-kill`.

 When supervisord is running, you should be able to open your web browser to [http://supervisord.localhost:8080](http://supervisord.localhost:8080) and see Mailpit running.